Lectures: Tues, Thurs 10:30--11:50, Wean 5409B

 Course Secretary: Dorothy Zaborowsky (Wean 4116, email@example.com, x8-3779)

-Evaluation and Responsibilities: Grading will be based on 5 or 6 homework assignments, a take-home final, and class participation.
-As part of class participation, students will each give one presentation on a topic chosen in consultation with the instructor.
-Students interested in performing an experimental project based on ideas discussed in class may be able to do so in place of some of the formal requirements.
+Evaluation and Responsibilities: Grading will be based on a collection of homework assignments, a take-home final, and class participation.
+As part of class participation, each student (possibly in teams) will give a class presentation on a topic chosen in consultation with the instructor.
 Because this course has no TA, students from time to time will also be asked to help with the grading of assignments.

-Text: Kearns and Vazirani, "An introduction to computational learning theory" plus papers and notes for topics not in the book.
-(Roughly half of the topics are in the book)
+Text: Randomized Algorithms by Rajeev Motani and Prabhakar Raghavan, plus papers and notes for topics not in the book.